yrmvgh/yiufcrawl/README.md

 * Traps
     * Shafting doesn't happen in the first 2 floors of dungeon
-    * Shafting has a max depth of 1 for easy, 3 for normal, and 5 for hard.

 * Flying
     * metabolism is multiplied by 4 while flying, unless you are a Djinni.
 So flying around all day as a tengu will now cost something.